ravi0130/azure-avs-microhack/README.md

 This lab is built of :

 - 3 vMware vSphere Clusters hosted on-premises along with 3 vCenters,
-- 3 AVS solution hosted in Azure regions aligned with the 3 vCenters instances,
+- 3 AVS solution hosted in Azure regions aligned with nested On Prem vCenters instances,
 - A jumpbox per user deployed in Azure to control a sepcific AVS instance.

 ![Lab schema](/Images/schema/Whiteboard.png)